johlym/johnathan-org/src/_posts/2015-05-03-18-resources-for-getting-started-with-wordpress.md

 #### WordPress.com

-if you’re rocking a hosted WordPress site on [WordPress.com](http://WordPress.com), [this site](https://theme.wordpress.com) will become a favorite for you.
+if you're rocking a hosted WordPress site on [WordPress.com](http://WordPress.com), [this site](https://theme.wordpress.com) will become a favorite for you.
 At least 345 themes are featured here of both free and premium varieties.

 ## Extra: All-Encompassing Video Courses